NaClts/CLI-UNO/README.md

 ## Features
 - Play against computer opponents.
-- Interactive command-line interface. //change if this is not true
+- Interactive command-line interface.
 - Special action cards: Draw 2, Reverse, Skip, and Wild cards(Wild and Wild Draw 4).
-- The first card is randomly gernerated for the equality.(Generation of random game sets or events)
+- The first card is randomly gernerated for the equality by the function "randomSingleUNO()".
+(Generation of random game sets or events)
-- Array data structure is used for storing game status. ///////////////////////////////fixed more specifically
+- Array data structure is used for storing the player's cards and AIs' cards.
+(Data structures for storing game status)
-- Dynamic memory allocation is used for storing player's cards (Dynamic Memory Management)
+- Dynamic memory allocation is used for storing players and players' cards.
+(Dynamic Memory Management)
-- File I/O mechanism for storing or loading game status.(File Input/Output)
+- File I/O mechanism for storing or loading game status.
+(File Input/Output)
 - Each critical function (e.g. AI behavior, card effect, etc) is stored in different files rather than main program (Program codes in multiple files)
 - Each functions and variable used are in proper name style with correct indentation (Proper indentation and naming style)
 - Each blocks or lines of code includes explanation for its role (In-code documentation)